WHAT'S INCLUDED WITH THIS POST

 More money spent on more advanced products can aid the process and improve results, but the effect for the increased spend is considerably more limited.

-Electric toothbrushes with replaceable batteries can start from as little as £5, the Arm & Hammer Spinbrush being one such example.
+Electric toothbrushes with replaceable batteries can start from as little as £5.

 Brushes with a fixed internal battery can start from around £15, one such example being the Oral-B Vitality Precision Clean Electric Rechargeable Toothbrush Powered by Braun.